Photo credit: Oliver Francis

 Below are just some of the ways that public health researchers from CIPH and the PublicHealth@Cambridge Network are impacting policy.

 The case studies of public health policy impact, listed on the left, span an array of disciplines, and feature University of Cambridge researchers at various career levels engaging with policy at local to international levels.
+They were produced primarily in 2016.
 We hope that they will inspire and encourage researchers to think about knowledge exchange and how they can maximise the impact of their work.
 And we hope that everyone can appreciate our collective potential for impact on public health and wellbeing.

 Featured Topic: End of Life Care